levinemi/bikeshare_dataprep/README.md

 Key Features in Project
 * API integration (both OpenData and Google Maps)
 * Fuzzy matching
-* Data.table for efficient modifications to large tables
+* Data.table for efficient modifications to large dataframes
 * sf and tmap packages for GIS objects/mapping

 Dependencies